barryclark/jekyll-now/_posts/2018-03-23-feedforward-neural-networks-visual-interactive.md

 title: A Visual And Interactive Look at Basic Neural Network Math
 ---

+In the []previous post, we looked at the basic concepts of neural networks](https://jalammar.github.io/visual-interactive-guide-basics-neural-networks/).
+Let us now take another example as an excuse to guide us to explore some of the basic mathematical ideas involved in prediction with neural networks.

 <video width="100%" height="auto" loop autoplay controls>
   <source src="/images/titanic_nn_calculation.mp4" type="video/mp4">
   Your browser does not support the video tag.